-Dutch government wobbling as far-right Wilders exits over asylum crackdown
+Dutch PM Schoof resigns after far-right Wilders quits coalition

-Fractious coalition at risk of collapse after 11 months as PVV engineers row over immigration.
+Geert Wilders, leader of the populist PVV, throws coalition government into crisis in row over immigration.

-The Dutch coalition government is on the brink of collapse after far-right firebrand Geert Wilders has withdrawn his party’s support in a row over immigration.
+Dutch Prime Minister Dick Schoof has announced his decision to step down, just hours after far-right firebrand Geert Wilders withdrew support for the coalition government in a row over immigration.

-Wilders said on Tuesday that his Party for Freedom (PVV) had pulled out of the right-wing coalition, led by Prime Minister Dick Schoof, because its three partners had failed to back his policies to crack down on asylum.
-The move is likely to spark early elections.
+Wilders threw the government into crisis on Tuesday by announcing that his Party for Freedom (PVV) had pulled out of the right-wing coalition, because its three partners had failed to back his policies to crack down on asylum.

 Recommended Storieslist of 4 items